 df[(df['chol'] < lower_limit) | (df['chol'] > upper_limit)]

-These are the outliers that is lying beyond the upper and lower limit as computed using the standard deviation method.
+These are the outliers that are lying beyond the upper and lower limit as computed using the standard deviation method.
 Using this method, we found that there are 4 outliers in the dataset.

 To remove these outliers from our datasets: